oidc-sweden/specifications/request-parameter-extensions.md

 section 2.1.4 of \[[OIDC.Sweden.Profile](#oidc-profile)\]), the OpenID Provider MUST NOT display the user message.

-This profile does not specify how the message should be displayed by the OpenID Provider, but if the `display` request parameter (see 3.1.2.1 of \[[OpenID.Core](#openid-core)\]) is included in the request, and supported by the OP, the provider SHOULD display the user message according to the value of the `display` parameter.
+This specification does not specify how the message should be displayed by the OpenID Provider, but if the `display` request parameter (see 3.1.2.1 of \[[OpenID.Core](#openid-core)\]) is included in the request, and supported by the OP, the provider SHOULD display the user message according to the value of the `display` parameter.

 The OpenID Provider MUST display the message matching the user interface locale that is in use.
 If no message matches that current locale the OP MUST choose the message without a given language tag